apache/spark/docs/job-scheduling.md

 2. Add this jar to the classpath of all `NodeManager`s in your cluster.
 3. In the `yarn-site.xml` on each node, add `spark_shuffle` to `yarn.nodemanager.aux-services`,
-then set `yarn.nodemanager.aux-services.spark_shuffle.class` to `org.apache.spark.yarn.network.YarnShuffleService`.
+then set `yarn.nodemanager.aux-services.spark_shuffle.class` to `org.apache.spark.network.yarn.YarnShuffleService`.
 Additionally, set all relevant `spark.shuffle.service.*` [configurations](configuration.html).
 4. Restart all `NodeManager`s in your cluster.